jrdennisoss/dosboxrm/RMDOS_API.md

 ReelMagic emulated compatibility.

 Side note: Return to Zork does a -1 on the `command` variable before comparing it.
 This leads me to
-           beleive that zero may not be a valid value.
+           believe that zero may not be a valid value.

 ### Command/Function 01h - Unknown
 No idea what this does.
 I am not (yet) calling it.